paleolimbot/libproj/cran-comments.md

 * Allow package to be installed without system libraries that are not necessary for the package to function.
 * Detect libcurl on Solaris
+* Use cpp11 to improve automatic wrapper generation and ensure that g++ is used on Solaris as it is required for the compilation of PROJ sources.
 * Rewrite the configure script using autoconf and test it on all the platforms supported by rhub
 * Update the internal PROJ copy to 8.1.0